Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • represent the Graduate School in ensuring university-wide standards of scholarly performance.

-In addition, any graduate program may choose to define the role of the GSR to include one or both of the following:
+In addition, any graduate program may choose to further define the role of the GSR to include one or both of the following:

-• ensure that the student’s mastery of the subject matter is broad and comprehensive;
+• ensure that the student’s mastery of the subject matter is broad and comprehensive.

-• provide additional support for the student as the student navigates the exam and dissertation process.
+• serve as a neutral resource to support clarity and fairness as the student navigates the exam and dissertation process.

-If a graduate program sets additional expectations for the GSR beyond the Graduate School requirements, the graduate program must clearly articulate these expectations, and the Graduate Program Coordinator (GPC) or designee must communicate them in writing to all parties (student, chair, committee members, GSR) upon appointment of the GSR.
+Any additional expectations for the GSR beyond the Graduate School requirements must be clearly articulated and communicated in writing by the Graduate Program Coordinator (GPC) or designee to all parties (student, chair, committee members, GSR) upon appointment of the GSR.
 The minimum role of the GSR must be defined consistently across all committees in the graduate program.

 The GSR’s signature on the committee signature form affirming the decision of the committee communicates to the Dean of the Graduate School that the Graduate School and program-level responsibilities have been met.

-• After the General Examination, the Graduate Program Coordinator informs the Dean of The Graduate School of at least three members of the supervisory committee who will serve on the reading committee.
+After the General Examination, the GPC or their delegate informs the Dean of The Graduate School of at least three members of the supervisory committee who will serve on the reading committee.
+At least one of the members of the reading committee must hold a Doctoral Endorsement.

 It is the responsibility of the reading committee to:

-• Ensure that the dissertation is a significant contribution to knowledge and is an acceptable piece of scholarly writing.
+• ensure that the dissertation is a significant contribution to knowledge and is an acceptable piece of scholarly writing.

-• Determine the appropriateness of a candidate’s dissertation as a basis for issuing the Committee Signature Form for a Final Examination.
+• determine the appropriateness of a candidate’s dissertation as a basis for issuing the Committee Signature Form for a Final Examination.

 4.2.3 The Practice Doctorate Supervisory Committee

-The appointment of a practice doctoral supervisory committee indicates that the Graduate Faculty in the student’s field finds the student’s background and achievement a sufficient basis for progression in the doctoral program.
+The appointment of a practice doctoral supervisory committee indicates that the Graduate Faculty in the student’s field finds the student has developed the skills and knowledge necessary to complete the requirements of the doctoral program.
+The GPC initiates the appointment of the committee after consultation with appropriate Graduate Faculty members in the student’s field and with the student.

 Responsibilities of the practice doctoral supervisory committee include: approval of the student’s program of study; criteria for progression, which may include a general examination, certification, or other requirements set by the graduate program; approval and oversight of the student’s project proposal; and approval of the completed project.